tensorflow/community/rfcs/20200525-gelu-migration.md

     * C++ custom-op added **2019-08-2019 (TFA 0.5.0)**
     * Python composite op added **2020-02-26 (TFA 0.9.0)**
-* We have [performed benchmarking of the GELU activation](https://colab.research.google.com/drive/1rLb4EuydbFg9PbhboXhCDqopcl6BmphG#scrollTo=0GL2x2S4zxW3) which shows there it may be beneficial to retain the custom-ops, but the maintence burden has grown to much for us to continue to support it in Addons.
+* We have [performed benchmarking of the GELU activation](https://colab.research.google.com/drive/1rLb4EuydbFg9PbhboXhCDqopcl6BmphG#scrollTo=0GL2x2S4zxW3) which shows it may be beneficial to retain the custom-ops, but the maintence burden has grown to much for us to continue to support it in Addons.
 * This migration is long over-due but we've struggled with finalizing the migration process.